TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/WorkingWithExceptions.rst

 * Race conditions than can be created by editors in a normal workflow:

-  * editor 1 calls list module and a record is shown
+  * Editor 1 calls list module and a record is shown.

-  * editor 2 deletes this record
+  * Editor 2 deletes this record.

-  * editor 1 clicks the link to open this deleted record
+  * Editor 1 clicks the link to open this deleted record.

-  * The code throws a catchable, specific named exception that is turned into a localized error message shown to the user “The record bla from table foo you tried to open has been deleted ...”.
+  * The code throws a catchable, specific named exception that is turned into a localized error message shown to the user "The record 12 from table tt_content you tried to open has been deleted …".

-* Temporary issues: Updating the extension list in the Extension Manager fails because of a network issue - The code throws a catchable, named exception that is turned into a localized error message shown to the user “Can not connect to update servers, please check internet connection ...”
+* Temporary issues: Updating the extension list in the Extension Manager fails because of a network issue - The code throws a catchable, named exception that is turned into a localized error message shown to the user "Can not connect to update servers, please check internet connection …".

 Typical cases for exceptions that should not be caught